pnnl/blueprint-styler/src/styles/_default-var-styles/regex.md

 # TODO
 - do a build
-  - export css, less and scss from the jsobject so we can dedupe
   - remove css declarations try the null remove... again
   - remove :root from regular css?
   - postcss default css vars